Intercontinental ballistic missile: Cold War

 These early ICBMs also formed the basis of many space launch systems.
 Examples include R-7, Atlas, Redstone, Titan, and Proton, which was derived from the earlier ICBMs but never deployed as an ICBM.
 The Eisenhower administration supported the development of solid-fueled missiles such as the LGM-30 Minuteman, Polaris and Skybolt.
 Modern ICBMs tend to be smaller than their ancestors, due to increased accuracy and smaller and lighter warheads, and use solid fuels, making them less useful as orbital launch vehicles.

 The Western view of the deployment of these systems was governed by the strategic theory of mutual assured destruction.
 In the 1950s and 1960s, development began on anti-ballistic missile systems by both the Americans and Soviets.
 Such systems were restricted by the 1972 Anti-Ballistic Missile Treaty.
 The first successful ABM test was conducted by the Soviets in 1961, which later deployed a fully operational system defending Moscow in the 1970s (see Moscow ABM system).

 "Minutemen Missile And Mission" (1962) Official de-classified information film reel.

 The 1972 SALT treaty froze the number of ICBM launchers of both the Americans and the Soviets at existing levels and allowed new submarine-based SLBM launchers only if an equal number of land-based ICBM launchers were dismantled.
 Subsequent talks, called SALT II, were held from 1972 to 1979 and actually reduced the number of nuclear warheads held by the US and Soviets.
 SALT II was never ratified by the US Senate, but its terms were honored by both sides until 1986, when the Reagan administration "withdrew" after it had accused the Soviets of violating the pact.

-In the 1980s, President Ronald Reagan launched the Strategic Defense Initiative as well as the MX and Midgetman ICBM programs.
+In the 1980s, President Ronald Reagan launched the Strategic Defense Initiative which funded large amounts of research into space-based ABM systems, such as Brilliant Pebbles. as well as launching the MX and Midgetman ICBM programs.

 China developed a minimal independent nuclear deterrent entering its own cold war after an ideological split with the Soviet Union beginning in the early 1960s.
 After first testing a domestic built nuclear weapon in 1964, it went on to develop various warheads and missiles.
-Beginning in the early 1970s, the liquid fueled DF-5 ICBM was developed and used as a satellite launch vehicle in 1975.
-The DF-5, with a range of 10000 to 12000 km—long enough to strike the Western United States and the Soviet Union—was silo deployed, with the first pair in service by 1981 and possibly twenty missiles in service by the late 1990s.
+Beginning in the early 1970s, the 3-stage liquid fueled DF-5 ICBM was developed and used as a satellite launch vehicle in 1975. with a range of 10000 to 12000 km—long enough to strike the Western United States and the Soviet Union—was silo deployed, with the first pair in service by 1981 and possibly twenty missiles in service by the late 1990s.
 China also deployed the JL-1 Medium-range ballistic missile with a reach of 1700 km aboard the ultimately unsuccessful Type 092 submarine.